ooteniya1/resource-estimation/README.md

 8. Add the registry and github secret to Openshift pipeline serviceaccount
 9. Download Apache JMeter for Performance testing
 ### Environment Setup
 We will use a script to setup the environment.
-You will nee dthe following tools pre-installed when you run the script.
+You will need the following tools pre-installed when you run the script.

 - [Helm](https://helm.sh/docs/intro/install/) : `helm` version
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) : `git` version